 Ali returned from his “workshop” in a state of extreme excitement and transformation which I would have attributed to some kind of new age practice like “primal screaming” or having one’s chakras balanced.
 Ali was not very articulate about exactly what this program called “permaculture” was all about but he was convinced that I would benefit greatly!
 I demurred, telling Ali of my plans to find a real profession and make lots of money.

 I reluctantly arrived for an “Introduction to Permaculture” in Lamy, New Mexico, still with no real idea of what I was in for.
 The seminar was being held in an abandoned church.
-There was a light dusting of snow on the ground and it was quite chilly both inside and outside of the church.
+There was a light dusting of snow on the ground and it was quite chilly both inside and outside.

-I huddled inside with a packed house of people who had come to hear from Bill Mollison, a man from Tasmania, Australia.
+I huddled inside with a packed church of people who had come to hear from Bill Mollison, a man from Tasmania, Australia.
 When he arrived I was even more convinced I was on a fool’s journey.
-He entered wearing shower clogs, khaki pants and shirt with a jacket that was two sizes too large for him!
+He entered wearing shower clogs, khaki pants and shirt with a jacket that was two sizes too large for him.